 Laguna de Bacalar is also called the lake of the 7 colors.
 And that is because of the different shades of blue you will encounter here.
 The sun and wind ensure that the lake looks different every moment of the day.
 It is so beautiful!
 You can go on boat trips, visit cenotes, rent a kayak, ride a bike or just relax and enjoy the views.
 Around the lake there are several perfect boutique hotels where you can stay.

-Bacalar is located in the state of Quintana Roo on the Yucatan peninsula.
-It is one of the sights to include in your trip to Mexico, if you are on your way to Belize or Guatemala via the city of Chetumal.
+Bacalar is located in the state of Quintana Roo on the Yucatán peninsula.
+It is one of the best things to do and include in your trip in Mexico, if you are on your way to Belize or Guatemala via the city of Chetumal.
 Check out availability and latest prices of hotels in Bacalar here.

 Tips for beaches at the Riviera Maya Mexico